 Ara Güler, Orson Welles, Fan Ho, Roger Deakins, René Maltête, Erwitt Elliott and Henri Cartier-Bresson on photography.
 Michael Ende, Paul Watzlawick, Douglas Adams, Monty Python and Volker Pispers influenced my worldview.

-Nearly two decades ago I worked for two years as a camera operator with DoP Aturo D. Smith who likes to share his skills.
+Nearly two decades ago I worked for two years as a camera operator with Director of Photography Aturo D. Smith who likes to share his skills.
 He is known for his music video clips with the Beastie Boys, Marilyn Manson and several commercials and awarded feature films.
 His courage to find new perspectives and camera gear for each job has inspired me.

 Has your style of shooting changed since you first started?

 I am faster.
 I got closer to people during the years.
 Social injustice in modern times is often a topic in my work.
 But I have tried to look on the more hopeful side of photography for some time.
 But sometimes I do the same shot I did 20 years ago because it feels good.
 My pool of possible shots is growing.

 I started with black and white negative.
 For a while I liked color slides a lot.
 Since 2008 I have been using mostly digital cameras and I prefer black and white again.
 I still have the darkroom but I prefer lightroom.

 Istanbul.
 Also Berlin, Budapest, Barcelona, Bangkok and New York.

 Do you think equipment is important in achieving your vision in your photography?
 What would you say to someone just starting out?